 SA Query procedures

-If dot11RSNAProtectedManagementFramesActivated is true, then the STA shall support the SA Query procedure.
+If dot11RSNAProtectedManagementFramesActivated is true, then the STA or MLD shall support the SA Query procedure.

-To send an SA Query Request or SA Query Response frame to a peer STA, the SME shall issue an MLME-SA-QUERY.request or MLME-SA-QUERY.response primitive respectively.
+To send an SA Query Request or SA Query Response frame to a peer STA or a peer MLD, the SME shall issue an MLME-SA-QUERY.request or MLME-SA-QUERY.response primitive respectively.
 Reception of an SA Query Request or SA Query Response frame is signaled to the SME with an MLME-SA-QUERY.indication or MLME-SA-QUERY.confirm primitive respectively.

-A STA that supports the SA Query procedure and receives an SA Query Request frame shall respond with an SA Query Response frame (M58)if none of the following are true:
+A STA or a MLD that supports the SA Query procedure and receives an SA Query Request frame shall respond with an SA Query Response frame (M58)if none of the following are true:

-the STA is not currently associated to the STA that sent the SA Query Request frame
+the STA or the non-AP MLD is not currently associated to the STA or the AP MLD that sent the SA Query Request frame

 the STA has sent a (Re)Association Request frame within dot11AssociationResponseTimeOut but has not received a corresponding (Re)Association Response frame